colonial-heritage/terminology_investigations/README.md

 ## Premise

  - in many cases, Dutch titles & names for objects are not translations of Indonesian titles & names --> often, the Dutch terms are applied in hindsight, merely describing the kind of object from a Dutch lense)

+ - cultural & linguistic diversity on one hand and colonial simplification & confusion lead to competing terminologies and conflated and imprecise concepts

  - consequences of that are:
+   - general intransparency about what is present in the collection and which groups of objects are seen by the collection as belonging together (relatedness is vague)
-   - Indonesian objects are often not findable with the original Indonesian terminology
+   - original Indonesian terminology often does not find all Indonesian objects & the coverage is unclear
    - objects and their cultural values and functions are misrepresented (e.g. saying simply "pot" when the object in question has spiritual value)
-   - connections between objects and concepts are missing in the collection

- - Indonesian terminologies are (partly) present and linked to objects, meaning that they can be found --> however, the object titles and descriptions often don't reflect this, don't mention those same terms and therefore make it intransparent _why_ an object corresponds to a search
+ - Indonesian terminologies are (partly) present in the thesaurus and linked to objects, meaning that objects can be found in such cases
+   --> however, the object titles and descriptions often don't reflect this, don't mention those same terms and therefore are not transparent about these connections that _do_ exist

 ## First Steps